I curbed this nightstand so many years ago. I think someone used it for a trash bin because there were hinges on the bottom front.

 Paint and secure handle to window

 I have some handles I got at the restore that are sort of a golden bronze.
-Oil Rubbed Bronze spray paint gave it a quick update.
+Oil Rubbed Bronze spray paint gave it a quick update, making the upcycled nightstand cabinet look great!

 I initially decided to add the rustic fence to help give some weight to the back so that opening the window/door wouldn’t allow it to tip over.
 However, that wasn’t an issue—the door worked fine without the added weight on the back, but I had already decided the rustic touch would look great. (don’t you agree Catherine?)
 My friend Catherine suggested I use some of my rustic fence in this way months ago.